zmkfirmware/zmk/docs/docs/development/usb-logging.md

 ## Kconfig

-The following KConfig values need to be set, either by copy and pasting into the `app/prj.conf` file, or by running `west build -t menuconfig` and manually enabling the various settings in that UI.
+The `CONFIG_ZMK_USB_LOGGING` KConfig value needs to be set, either by copy and pasting into the `app/prj.conf` file, or by running
+`west build -t menuconfig` and manually enabling the setting in that UI at `ZMK -> Advanced -> USB Logging`.

 :::note
 If you are debugging your own keyboard in your [user config repository](./user-setup.md), use